RudjiGames/DIA/README.md

 Getting the binaries
 ======

-You can get the latest binaries by cloning it from github:
+You can get the latest binaries by cloning them from github:

       git clone https://github.com/milostosic/DIA.git